sendgrid/sendgrid-google-java/README.md

 ### Using Bcc ###

 Bcc is used to send a blind carbon copy to an address.
 Standard setBcc will hide who the email is addressed to.
 This is by design.
-If you use the multiple addTo, each user will receive a personalized email showing only their email.
+Additionally, it is a good idea to use multiple addTos instead addBcc(this is currently not supported) and each user will receive a personalized email showing only their email.

 ```java
 mail.setBcc("foo@bar.com")